cysouw/diathesis/text/c06_prepositions.md

 ### Identifying governed prepositions {#sec:prepositions-identifying-governed-prepositions}

-As a general rule (with only few exceptions, see below) I propose to define prepositional phrases as lexically governed arguments when they allow for a paraphrase of the form *da(r)-preposition, dass* ~~clause~~ [cf. @engelen1986: 110--112].^[There is an enormous literature in the German grammatical tradition dealing with the question which prepositional phrase are to be interpreted as so-called *Präpositionalobjekte* [see e.g. @hollein2019: 108-110 for a quick survey].
-Instead of trying to account for all the possible arguments that might be used to decide this question, I have chosen to take a single criterion that seems to fit eerily well, and use this as a definition.
-My chosen definition is to some extent arbitrary, but it turns out to be very useful in practice.]
+As a general rule (with only few exceptions, see below) I propose to define prepositional phrases as lexically governed arguments when they allow for a paraphrase of the form *da(r)-preposition, dass* ~~clause~~ [cf. @engelen1986: 110--112].
+There is an enormous literature in the German grammatical tradition dealing with the question which prepositional phrase are to be interpreted as so-called *Präpositionalobjekte* [see e.g. @hollein2019: 108-110 for a quick survey].
+Instead of trying to account for all the possible arguments that might be used to decide this question, I have chosen to take a single criterion that seems to fit eerily well, and use this criterion as a definition.
+My chosen definition is to some extent arbitrary, but it turns out to be very useful in practice.^[For example, testing the possibility of a *da(r)-preposition, dass* paraphrase with the many verbs discussed by Höllein [-@hollein2019: Ch.
+5] works exceedingly well, though not all of his verbs allow for this paraphrase.
+Still, that chapter was a great resource of examples for this chapter.]

 For example, the verb *warten* 'to await' has a possible governed preposition *auf* designating the object that is waited for [@next a].
 In this reading, [@next a] can be paraphrased by [@next b] with a *darauf, dass* subordinate clause.
 This combination *warten auf* can best be considered a fixed collocation, to be translated into English as 'waiting for'.
 However, the preposition *auf* can also have its adverbial local meaning 'on top of' [@next c].
 This leads to another interpretation in which the prepositional phrase is not a governed preposition but an adverbial phrase with a local meaning, paraphrased in [@next d].
 These two readings can even be combined [@next e], with an interesting difference in case marking between the two prepositional phrases.

 ::: ex
 a.
 Der König wartet auf seinen neuen Thron.